 Uncertainties exist with respect to the interpretation of complex tax regulations and the amount and timing of future taxable income.
 The Corporation establishes provisions, based on reasonable estimates, for possible consequences of audits by the tax authorities.
 The amount of such provisions is based on various factors, such as experience of previous tax audits and differing interpretations of tax regulations by the taxable entity and the responsible tax authority.
-Deferred tax assets are recognized for all unused tax losses to the extent that it is probable that taxable earnings will be available against which the losses can be utilized.
-Significant estimates are required to determine the amount of deferred tax assets that can be recognized, based upon the likely timing and the level of future taxable earnings together with future tax planning strategies.

-Provision for expected credit losses (formerly termed provision for doubtful accounts)
+Provision for expected credit losses